rtgodwin/rtgodwin.github.io/_docs/assign4ans.md

 Signif. codes:  0 ‘***’ 0.001 ‘**’ 0.01 ‘*’ 0.05 ‘.’
 0.1 ‘ ’ 1
 ```

-There are some very big and important differences.
+There are some very important differences from the output in part (a).
 Under heteroskedasticity, all of the variables are now statistically significant!